yun-jihyun/Weed-Classification/README.md

 Our project comprises 3 main sections:

-1. Data Preprocessing - dealing with imbalanced data using undersampling and doing feature engineering using PCA.
+1. Data Preprocessing - Dealing with imbalanced data using undersampling.
+Preprocessing images by resizing, normalization, edge detection, feature extraction, and reducing dimensionality using PCA and LDA.

 2. Model Training - Linear Models(kNN, Random Forest and SVM) and CNNs.

-3. Model Evaluation - Visualizing the results using confusion matrix, GradCAM..
+3. Model Evaluation - Visualizing the results using classification report and confusion matrix.
+Further evaluating the cnn model using the GradCAM.